 - Once soaked, drain cashews thoroughly and add to food processor (if using almonds, add unsoaked to a high-speed blender for creamiest texture).
 Add minced garlic, lemon juice, nutritional yeast, and sea salt and process until very creamy and smooth, scraping down sides as needed.
 Add the water a little at a time until a creamy consistency is reached.

 - Taste and adjust seasonings as needed, adding more lemon juice for acidity, nutritional yeast for cheesiness, garlic for zing, or salt for saltiness.

-- Transfer mixture to a mixing bowl and add probiotic capsules.
+- Transfer mixture to a mixing bowl and add the probiotics (by pulling open the probiotic capsule and only adding the powder from inside the capsule).
 Stir to combine with a wooden or plastic spoon (not metal, as it can tamper with the effectiveness of the probiotics).

 - Place a fine mesh strainer (or colander) over a small or medium mixing bowl and lay down two layers of cheesecloth (or a clean, fine, absorbent towel).

 - Use a spatula to scoop the cheese mixture over the cheesecloth.
 Then gather the corners and gently twist the top to form the cheese into a “disc.”
 Secure with a rubber band.

 - Leave to set on the countertop at room temperature for at least 24 hours, up to 72.
 We found 48 hours to be the sweet spot.
 The longer it sits, the firmer and tangier it will become.